The Makanai: Cooking for the Maiko House

 The Makanai: Cooking for the Maiko House (舞妓さんちのまかないさん) is a Japanese television series based on the manga Kiyo in Kyoto about contemporary life in a geisha house.
-The series stars Nana Mori, Natsuki Deguchi, and Aju Makita, released by Netflix on January 12, 2023.
+The series stars Nana Mori, Natsuki Deguchi, and Aju Makita, and was released by Netflix on January 12, 2023.
 Hirokazu Kore-eda served as director, writer, and showrunner, The Makanai being his first time directing a Netflix production.

+Background

+The series is based on the manga Kiyo in Kyoto, which ran from 2016 to 2025 and was adapted into a 12-episode TV anime series in 2021.

 Plot

-The nine episodes follow the story of best friends Kiyo (Mori) and Sumire (Deguchi) as they move from their hometown in northern Aomori to Kyoto's Gion district to live in an all-female house of geiko and maiko with dreams of becoming geiko themselves.
-Though Sumire is hailed as a talent, Kiyo is deemed unfit to become a maiko but soon finds her unexpected calling as their live-in cook.
+Best friends Kiyo (Mori) and Sumire (Deguchi) move from their hometown in northern Aomori to Kyoto's Gion district to live in an all-female house of geiko and maiko with dreams of becoming geiko themselves.
+Though Sumire is hailed as an exemplary talent, Kiyo is deemed unfit to become a maiko but soon finds her unexpected calling as their live-in cook.